 If you’re having trouble figuring out the relationships between the sides of an equation, here are two things to remember.

-- If multiplication (or squaring) is involved, the two variables on either side of the equation will both go up.
+- If multiplication (or squaring) is involved, the two sides of the equation will both go up.

-- If division (or square roots) is involved, the two variables on either side of the equation have an inverse relation.
+- If division (or square roots) is involved, the two sides of the equation have an inverse relation.
 One will go up and the other will go down.

 First of all, if you see ‘f(x)’, don’t freak out. ‘f(x)’ is no different than ‘y’ in an equation.
-And you you see a compound function, it’s time to plug and play.
+And if you see a compound function, like (f(g(x)), it’s time to plug and play.
 But instead of plugging a number into a function, you’re plugging one function into another function.

 Now, these are pretty rare on the ACT.
-Even so, they’re important for students to know no matter your score goal.
+Even so, they’re important to know, no matter what your score goal.
 Logarithms are the inverse of exponential functions.
 That may sound scary, but it’s surprisingly easy to remember after studying an example and applying the same rules to a few practice problems.

 Coordinate/Plane Geometry (20-25%)